Supersonic-Sites/FinelyTunedTechnologies/content/services.md

     bg_color: white
     VideoID: Bgn8zZ9xbpw
     title: Home Automation Done <span class="text-primary">Right</span>
-    desc: >-
-      There are many home automation products available today, but the reality is, they have not worked well with one another, until now. <strong>We found</strong> a perfect solution with the combination of both the Brilliant Home Automation System and the ButterflyMX cloud-based building access video intercom system.
+    desc: There are many home automation products available today, but the reality is, they have not worked well with one another, until now. <strong>We found</strong> a perfect solution with the combination of both the Brilliant Home Automation System and the ButterflyMX cloud-based building access video intercom system.
 Technologies designed for today and for the future.
-No special wiring required to

-      install a new system or to retrofit an existing one.
-Your environment automated within hours and not days.
+No special wiring required to install a new system or to retrofit an existing one.<br><br>Your environment automated within hours and not days.
   - type: divider
     bg_color: white
   - type: cards_fourth_img